TexasInstruments/edgeai-tensorlab/README.md

 ## Usage

+#### Accuracy Benchmarking
+- Accuracy benchmark can be done by running [run_benchmarks.sh](./run_benchmarks.sh)
+- [run_benchmarks.sh](../run_benchmarks.sh) sets up some environment variables and then runs the benchmark code provided in [scripts/benchmark_accuracy.py](./scripts/benchmark_accuracy.py) using one of the yaml settings files.
+- For full fledged benchmarking on pc, you can use the yaml file [accuracy_import_infer_pc.yaml](./accuracy_import_infer_pc.yaml)
+- Change the yaml settings file appropriately to run on J7 EVM. [accuracy_import_for_j7.yaml](./accuracy_import_for_j7.yaml) can be used to run the import/calibration of the models on PC, but targeted for the J7 platform.
+This will create the imported artifacts corresponding to the models in the folder specified as work_dir in the benchmark script.
+- Finally [accuracy_infer_on_j7.yaml](./accuracy_infer_on_j7.yaml) can be used when running the benchmark on the J7 EVM.
+This step will need the folder containing imported artifacts - so copy them over to the EVM or mount that folder via NFS.
+- By default, the accuracy benchmark script uses our pre-defined models and configs, provided in [examples](./examples) folder.
+- If you would like to use the models and configs provided in jacinto-ai-modelzoo, please change the configs_path and modelzoo_path to that location, as shown in [run_benchmarks.sh](../run_benchmarks.sh)
+- If you would like to do accuracy benchmark for your own custom model, then please look at the example given in [scripts/benchmark_custom.py](./scripts/benchmark_custom.py).

+#### Generate report
+- A CSV report containing all your benchmarking resutls can be generated by running [scripts/generate_report.py](./scripts/generate_report.py)

+### Package artifacts
+- The original artifacts folder contains several files that are generated during import/calibration.
+Only some of the files are needed for final inference.
+The artifacts and models can be packaged for sharing by running [scripts/package_artifacts.py](./scripts/package_artifacts.py)

 #### Tutorial
 - Samples Jupyter Notebook tutorials are in [tutorials](./tutorials)
 - Start the Jupyter Notebook by running [./run_tutorials.sh](./run_tutorials.sh) and then select a notebook in the tutorials folder.
 - Notice how we use settings to limit the benchmark only to a couple of networks and only the 'imagenet' dataset by setting the parameter 'dataset_loading'.
 - This kind of limiting helps you to focus on the networks and datasets that you are interested in.
 Such parameters can be set either in the yaml file being used (see the .sh file) or passed as arguments while creating ConfigSettings() in th code.
 - Run that example benchmarking by running the the cells in the Notebook.

-#### Accuracy Benchmarking
-- Accuracy benchmark can be done by running [run_benchmarks.sh](./run_benchmarks.sh)
-- [run_benchmarks.sh](../run_benchmarks.sh) sets up some environment variables and then runs the benchmark code provided in [scripts/benchmark_accuracy.py](./scripts/benchmark_accuracy.py) using the settings defined in [accuracy_minimal_pc.yaml](accuracy_minimal_pc.yaml) - this is to run a sample benchmark on PC.
-- For full fledged benchmarking, you can use the yaml file [accuracy_full_pc.yaml](./accuracy_full_pc.yaml)
-- Change the yaml settings file appropriately to run on J7 EVM. [accuracy_import_for_j7.yaml](./accuracy_import_for_j7.yaml) can be used to run the import/calibration of the models on PC, but targeted for the J7 platform.
-This will create the imported artifacts corresponding to the models in the folder specified as work_dir in the benchmark script.
-- Finally [accuracy_infer_on_j7.yaml](./accuracy_infer_on_j7.yaml) can be used when running the benchmark on the J7 EVM.
-This step will need the folder containing imported artifacts - so copy them over to the EVM or mount that folder via NFS.
-- By default, the accuracy benchmark script uses our pre-defined models, defined in [jacinto_ai_benchmark/configs](./jacinto_ai_benchmark/configs).
-- If you would like to do accuracy benchmark for your own custom model, then please look at the example given in [scripts/custom_example.py](./scripts/custom_example.py).

 ## References